AlejandroAMarin/BIMSA/README.md

 1. Download the UPMEM SDK from the following source: [UPMEM SDK](https://sdk.upmem.com/)

-2. Untar the binary package, for instance into `$HOME/upmem-sdk` directory.
+2. Unpack the binary package, for instance into `$HOME/upmem-sdk` directory.
 3. Source the script `$HOME/upmem-sdk/upmem_env.sh` to set environment variables to appropriate values.
 ```
 mkdir $HOME/upmem-sdk